The Present Perfect

 Note that the forms has and have are commonly contracted — especially after pronouns: I've eaten, he's eaten, we've eaten.
 For more on this, see Contractions.

-1a The present perfect is a present tense
+1a The present perfect is a PRESENT tense

 The present perfect cannot be used in conjunction with a time adverb that refers to a point in the past*.
 This is because the present perfect is, after all, a present tense as the name implies.
 So according to this rule, you can't say Yesterday, I've had four cups of coffee.
 The reason is obvious: yesterday refers to a point in the past that is over.
 It has passed completely, and, in that context, the only option is the simple past: Yesterday, I had four cups of coffee